Board of Directors

 Michael McNeely

 Michael manages MIC’s Public Relations, and also serves on the Zoning Committee.
 Michael has extensive leadership experience in the public safety arena, currently serving as an executive level leader with the Georgia Department of Juvenile Justice; and having previously served as both a military and civilian police officer.
 His formal education includes a Bachelor’s Degree in Criminal Justice from Georgia Southern University.
 He is also a member of Kappa Alpha Psi Fraternity, Inc. Michael has been appointed to several boards over the years such as the Georgia P.O.S.T.
 Council, Georgia Criminal Justice Coordinating Council, and the West Georgia Technical College.
 He currently serves on the Cobb County Schools Facilities & Technology Citizens’ Oversight Committee and Cobb County Government’s SPLOST Citizens’ Oversight Committee.
 Michael and his wife Jennifer live in the Mableton community of Legacy at The River Line.
+Michael was selected into the Cobb Chamber’s Leadership Cobb program in 2023.

 Linda Pharr